VictorCMiraldo/mmm/README.md

 Prelude
 -------

-This work is funded by project QAIS [link](http://wiki.di.uminho.pt/twiki/bin/view/Research/QAIS/WebHome).
+This work is funded by project [QAIS](http://wiki.di.uminho.pt/twiki/bin/view/Research/QAIS/WebHome).
+Detailed information can be found in the Tech.
+Report.

 Contents
 --------